You are using an outdated browser. Please upgrade your browser to improve your experience.

 How to apply for ill health retirement

-In general, your application to get medical retirement is likely to involve these steps:
+Your application to get medical retirement is likely to involve these steps:

-1. Contact your pension provider to find out if you’re eligible and ask for an ill health retirement application form.
+1. Contact your pension provider to find out if you’re eligible, and ask for an ill health retirement application form.

 3. Ask your employer to confirm that your health condition is the only reason for your retirement.